cesarvr/blog/content/post/istio-2.md

 }
 ```

-After we run our service we start our report:
+After we run our proxy we try to call some URL and after 5 seconds we start getting the usage data:

 ```json
 {